House prices in Portugal

 Some observers have raised concerns about the sustainability of current pricing in real estate.
 Some younger Portuguese are now finding it difficult to buy their first properties, and while the construction industry is now increasing the number of housing starts, there's still a shortage of newbuild in many areas.

 But Portugal's economy is doing well.
 Government debt has been reduced, economic growth is running above 2%, and unemployment has been reduced.
+The IMF (International Monetary Fund) is predicting a little bit lower GDP growth for 2019, however it’s 1,7%.
 You can get a feel for the distance the country has travelled since the credit crunch by looking at the yield on Portuguese ten-year bonds.
 As recently as 2012, Portugal had to pay investors 18% to lend the country money - by 2016 the rate was down to 2.3% and now it's fallen even further, to under 1.9%.
 While growth is decelerating, the fundamentals look pretty good.

 It's also worth noting that the ratio of house prices to GDP per capita is relatively low for Europe, at 24 times.
 By comparison, property in the UK is valued at 74 times GDP per capita, and in France at 41 times.
 That suggests investors shouldn't get too worried about the Portuguese housing market running out of steam.